slatedocs/slate/source/includes/_api.md

 `$ npm install augur.js`

-To use the Augur API, augur.js can either connect to an Ethereum node, which can be either remote (hosted) or local.
+To use the Augur API, augur.js can connect to an Ethereum node, which can be either remote (hosted) or local.
 To specify the connection endpoint, pass your RPC/IPC connection info to `augur.connect`.

 <aside class="notice"><code>augur.connect</code> also accepts a second argument specifying the path to geth's IPC (inter-process communication) file.
 IPC creates a persistent connection using a Unix domain socket (or a named pipe on Windows).
 It is significantly faster than HTTP RPC, but requires access to the filesystem, so it cannot be used from the browser.</aside>